 High School 21+

-Most High School 21+ classes will be online for the Spring quarter.
-Some classes will be hybrid for the Spring quarter.
-Classes are live during the day and are recorded so you can review class lessons at a time that works best for your schedule.
+High School 21+ classes will be online with a few hybrid classes on Mondays and Wednesdays between 9:00 am – 1:00 pm for fall, winter, and spring quarters.
+Online classes are live through Zoom on Tuesdays and Thursdays between 9:00 am – 1:00 pm and are recorded so that you can review class lessons at a time that works best for your schedule.

 If you have questions, please call 206-934-5363 or email firstname.lastname@example.org.
 Our current office hours are Monday - Thursday 10am - 2pm.